-So this leads us to a big question: what happens to religion when functional differentiation overrules stratification and center/periphery differentiations.
-Clearly, religion as function system has survived into the modern day; however, it is now only one among several function systems–economy, law, politics, science, education, art, mass media, medicine, sport.
+So this leads us to a big question: what happens to religion when functional differentiation overrules stratification and center/periphery differentiations?
+Clearly, religion as a function system has survived into the modern day; however, it is now only one among several function systems–economy, law, politics, science, education, art, mass media, medicine, sport.
 Religion has come to tolerate and be tolerated (or even respected) by the other function systems.
 There is a sort of agreed upon division or labor, with each system doing what it does best; each system has its own function.
 Mainstream religion now accepts that medicine founded on science (rather than faith) does the best job of healing sick bodies, but it reserves the soul for itself.
 Hospitals might have chaplains and chapels to support the work of the healthcare system, but they are peripheral.
 Also, religion no longer has it own separate system of law (canon law) that could overrule society’s legal system.
 Canon law has no binding force in the wider society.
 The separation of church and state has been very important in allowing religion to flourish in the United States, but a lot of conservative Christians don’t understand this–or don’t want to understand it.